 On the other hand, my wife is an American-educated veterinarian.
 That didn't prevent the fact that she didn't outright match for an internship.

 Scramble, here we go again!
 Luckily we knew exactly what to do this time!
-Now she is an oncology resident.
+Now she is an oncology resident soon to be finishing her residency.
 Not matching is not a death sentence to your quest of becoming a specialist, only a temporary setback that no one wants to deal with!